joates-spring-2021/Lab-07/README.md

 # Assignment Requirements and Specifications
 The library module will contain three constants and eight function definitions.
-It will include the following constants:
+It will include the following constants (provided for you):
 >ASCII_LOWERCASE = "abcdefghijklmnopqrstuvwxyz"
 ASCII_UPPERCASE = "ABCDEFGHIJKLMNOPQRSTUVWXYZ"
 DECIMAL_DIGITS = "0123456789"

-It will include the following functions:
+It will include the following functions (you will define these):
 >is_alpha( str ) -> bool
 is_digit( str) -> bool
 to_lower( str ) -> str